 Legal notice credit card can be sent either by registered post or personally through a person.
 There is no specific mode for sending a legal notice.

-In Crux About Sending a Legal Notice for Credit Card
+Sending a Legal Notice for Credit Card

 Usually, before instituting a suit or starting legal proceeding against a person or entity, the banks send a legal notice to the defaulter.